joshrotenberg/docker-wrapper/README.md

 at your option.

-## 🙏 Acknowledgments
+## Acknowledgments

-Built with ❤️ for the Rust community.
+Built for the Rust community.
 Special thanks to:

 - The Docker team for the excellent CLI interface
 - The Rust async ecosystem (tokio, serde, etc.)